MichaelSchneeberger/do-notation/README.md

 ### How It Works

-The `@do` decorator works by substituting the yield statements with nested `flat_map` calls using the Abstract Syntax Tree (AST) of the generator function.
+The `@do` decorator works by substituting the `yield` and `yield from` statements with nested `flat_map` calls using the Abstract Syntax Tree (AST) of the generator function.
 Here’s a breakdown of the process:

 1. AST traversal: Traverse the AST of the generator function to inspect all statements.
 2. Yield operation: When an yield operations is encountered, define an nested function containing the remaining statements.
 This nested function is then called within the `flat_map` method call.